en_USEnglish

 The application layer

 The application layer is the seventh and final layer of the OSI model.
 It is responsible for direct interaction with the end user.
-It includes applications that enable the user to access network services such as e-mail, file transfer and web browsing.
+It includes applications that allow the user to access network services, such as email, file transfer, and web browsing.

 How the application layer works

-The application layer enables users to interact with network services by providing user-friendly interfaces.
-Applications at this layer use the services of the lower layers to establish and maintain the necessary network connections.
-It can also implement specific protocols for the services it provides, such as SMTP (Simple Mail Transfer Protocol) for e-mail.
+The application layer allows the user to interact with network services by providing user-friendly interfaces.
+Applications in this layer use services from lower layers to establish and maintain necessary network connections.
+It can also implement specific protocols for the services it provides, such as SMTP (Simple Mail Transfer Protocol) for email.

 Application examples

-Some examples of application layer applications include customers e-mail applications such as Microsoft Outlook and Mozilla Thunderbird, web browsers such as Google Chrome and Mozilla Firefox, file transfer clients such as FileZilla, file sharing clients such as BitTorrent, and real-time communication clients such as Skype or Zoom.
-These applications enable users to access network services in a user-friendly, intuitive way.
+Some examples of application layer applications include email clients such as Microsoft Outlook and Mozilla Thunderbird, web browsers such as Google Chrome and Mozilla Firefox, file transfer clients such as FileZilla, file sharing clients such as BitTorrent, and real-time communication clients such as Skype or Zoom.
+These applications allow users to access network services in a user-friendly and intuitive way.